Crown Lengthening in Midtown NYC

 Show Off Your Smile With Crown Lengthening

 Crown lengthening is a precise surgical procedure that reshapes and removes excess gum tissue to expose more of the natural tooth structure.
 This treatment can be done for cosmetic purposes in the case of a gummy smile correction.
 For functional purposes, crown lengthening is done to prepare the tooth for a crown when there’s not enough tooth material visible above the gum line.
 The procedure is typically done under local anesthesia and, in many cases, with the use of a dental laser for comfort and faster recovery.
+You can read about crown lengthening aftercare instructions here.

 Dr. Scott H. Froum provides expert crown lengthening procedures to patients in Midtown Manhattan and throughout New York City.
 Call 212-751-8530 today to learn more and schedule an appointment.